-A doctor may do a rapid strep test done if a child:
+Health care providers may do a rapid strep test if a child:

-- has symptoms of a strep throat infection and doesn't have symptoms typical of a virus infection
+- has symptoms of a strep throat infection and doesn't have symptoms typical of a viral infection

 - has a sore throat and has been exposed to someone known to have a strep throat, or if there are many strep throat cases in the community

-Encourage your child to stay still during the procedure so the health professional can collect enough secretions for an accurate test.
-Be sure to tell your doctor if your child has taken antibiotics recently, and don't have your child use mouthwash before the test as it may affect test results.
+Encourage your child to stay still during the procedure so the health care provider can collect a good sample for an accurate test.
+Be sure to tell them if your child has taken antibiotics recently, and don't have your child use mouthwash before the test, as it may affect test results.

-Sometimes, two swabs will be used so the second swab can be sent for a throat culture if the rapid strep test results are negative.
-Swabbing will last only a few seconds.
-The secretions on the swab are then analyzed in the office or a laboratory.
+Sometimes, they use two swabs so the second swab can be sent for a throat culture if the rapid strep test results are negative.
+The secretions on the swab are then tested in the office or a lab.

 Your child may feel like gagging when the swab touches the back of the throat.
-If your child's throat is sore, the swabbing may cause slight pain temporarily.
+If your child's throat is sore, the swabbing may briefly cause slight pain.

-Throat swabs can be uncomfortable, but no risks are associated with a rapid strep test.
+Throat swabs can be uncomfortable, but there are no risks with a rapid strep test.